 Focus: Finding your voice

-Uncover the magic of journaling in week five as your thoughts evolve during this training cycle.
-Journaling will provide an outlet to reflect and process how your training is going on a deeper level.
+Uncover the magic of journaling in week five, as your thoughts evolve during this training cycle.
+Journaling will provide an outlet to reflect and to process how your training is going on a deeper level.

 Focus: Finding out how to train your mind and body

 During week six, you will learn and be reminded of the methods needed to produce the result about which you have been dreaming.
 This week will provide support and encouragement when motivation is low and fatigue is high.